Readyforthedraft.com

 02/13/25 Baltimore Ravens – Makai Lemon, WR, USC

 The Ravens made a splash this offseason by trading two 1st Round picks for the first time in franchise history to secure Maxx Crosby from Las Vegas.
 However, that trade was nullified just a couple days later when Crosby didn’t pass his physical with Baltimore.
 So now, pick No. 14 is back with the Ravens and GM Eric DeCosta has to decide in which direction he wants to go with this pick.
 The Ravens failed to make the playoffs for just the second time in the last eight years, but that was enough to move on from John Harbaugh.
 In steps Jesse Minter, a defensive-minded head coach who won a national title as the DC in Michigan before taking on the same role with the Chargers.
 Minter has to improve the 24th-ranked defense quickly.
-In fact, the most glaring need may be at edge rusher as the team finished with a dismal 30 sacks, good for third worst in the league.
-The duo of Tavius Robinson and Mike Green are back after combining to drop the QB just 8.0 times, but the roster is lacking a dynamic pass rusher especially without Maxx Crosby in the fold.
-But with the top edge rushers off the board, it’s a bit too early to target Keldric Faulk, Akheem Mesidor or Cashius Howell.
-If the draft board falls this way and the Ravens want an edge rusher, expect a trade down.
+In fact, the most glaring need could have been at edge rusher as the team finished with a dismal 30 sacks, good for third worst in the league.
+The duo of Tavius Robinson and Mike Green are back after combining to drop the QB just 8.0 times, but the roster is lacking a dynamic pass rusher especially with the Maxx Crosby trade getting voided.
+Replacing Crosby with Trey Hendrickson allows the Ravens to wait to select another edge rusher.
 While the organization was second in the league in rushing with Derrick Henry rushing for nearly 1,600 yards yet the passing game fell short, finishing 27th in yards and 30th in receiving first downs and yards after catch.
 Minter and GM Eric DeCosta will need to target a pass catcher to complement Zay Flowers, who went over the 1,000-yard mark for the second straight year.
 Nuk Hopkins, who is now a UFA, and Rashod Bateman were the only other WRs to crack the top 10 in receptions on the roster.
 Jordyn Tyson is a legit vertical threat who is smooth in his transitions and attacks the ball well in jump ball situations.
-He’d be a great fit opposite Flowers if he’s still available.
-With Tyson off the board, if Baltimore wants to target Denzel Boston, Omar Cooper Jr. or KC Concepcion, expect a trade down.
+He’d be a great fit opposite Flowers if Baltimore is ok with the injury history.
+Then there’s the OG position where Daniel Faalele signed with the Giants and John Simpson was brought in to compete with Emery Jones Jr. and Andrew Vorhees for starting OG spots.
+The fact is, Baltimore can do much better and bringing in the top IOL in Olaivavega Ioane would make a ton of sense here.
 How about getting Lamar Jackson a dynamic playmaker in the passing game at the TE position?
-Mark Andrews will be in the second year of a three-year deal but Isaiah Likely left in free agency.
+Mark Andrews will be in the second year of a three-year deal, but Isaiah Likely left in free agency.
 New OC Declan Doyle is a Ben Johnson disciple and just saw the impact that the Bears had drafting the uber-athletic Colston Loveland when Cole Kmet was already on the roster.
-This could be a curveball, but it wouldn’t surprise me to see Baltimore select Kenyon Sadiq to team with Andrews.
-I think if Sadiq isn’t in play here, keep an eye on Eli Stowers in Round 2.
+Drafting Sadiq here would give Doyle his version of Loveland-Kmet and would be a nice complement to Zay Flowers in the passing game because he’s such a valuable weapon lining up all over the field to present mismatches wherever he’s positioned.
+Sadiq doesn’t have the size of your prototypical TE, but he’s the most complete TE in the draft, showing the ability to be an effective blocker both in the run game and on the perimeter setting up the wideouts and can also stretch defenses vertically up the seam and can contort his body to make the difficult catch look effortless.
+However, it was his performance at the Combine that locked him in as a top 25 pick.
+Sadiq ran a blistering 4.39 40, posted an eye-popping 43.5-inch vertical leap and leaped 11 feet, 1 inch in the broad jump.
+Talk about explosive at any position, let alone at TE.
+Sadiq is the weapon Jackson has been needing to jump start the passing game and while Ioane makes a lot of sense, OGs like Chase Bisontis, Emmanuel Pregnon and Keylan Rutledge can be targeted on Day 2.

 02/22/26 – Akheem Mesidor, Edge, Miami, Fla.